 Males are slightly larger than females red wolf.
 Though it was thought for a time that red wolves were merely coyote/grey wolf hybrids, advanced modern genetic studies suggest strongly that they are a separate species.

 Red Wolf DNA

 In the Red Wolf DNA Studies, the researchers sequenced the wolf genome and found that it is very similar to the gray wolf, except for a few genes.
-Red species of wolves are also more closely related to coyotes than gray wolves are.
+Red wolves are also more closely related to coyotes than gray wolves.

 The Red Wolf DNA Studies will help in the conservation of these wolves.
-The Red Wolf DNA Studies also found out that these species and coyotes mated, which is the reason behind why these wolves look like a mix between a gray wolf and a coyote.
+The Red Wolf DNA Studies also found that these species and coyotes mated, which is why these wolves look like a mix between a gray wolf and a coyote.

 Today, all wild red wolves exist solely because of the U.S. Fish and Wildlife Service, which created a captive breeding program to rescue the species from extinction.